despiegk/book_earth_regenerator/src/contribute/contribute.md

 It has been created in the following way

-- voice recording
+- Voice recording
-- transcryption with a tool called descript
+- Transcription with a tool called Descript
-- fixing of the transcrypt
+- Fixing the transcript
-- training an AI system on writing style
+- Training an AI system on a writing style
-- feed parts of each transcryption and fix
+- Feeding parts of each transcription and fixing them
-- generate images with imagejourney, some skill required to get it going (-:
+- Generating images with ImageJourney, though some skill is required to get it going (-:)

 It was amazing to see how far we got though in a short time.